vectranetworks/vaedbl/README.md

 ### Configuration
 1. Source host: Queries for source hosts are configured under the dbl/src endpoint.
-There are two options availabe for retrieving sources hosts: tags, scores To configure tags, uncomment the 'Retrieve tagged hosts' section of vae_flask and add replace the <tag> placehodlder with ta comma separated list of tags.
+There are two options availabe for retrieving sources hosts: tags, scores.
+Uncomment the 'Retrieve tagged hosts' section of vaedbl and add replace the
-It is important to note that there sshould not be any spaces between values.
+<tag> placehodlder with a comma separated list of tags.
+It is important to note
-To configure scores, uncomment the section marked 'Retrieve scored hosts' and replace the <threat> and <certainty> placeholders with the minimum threshold you would like to retrieve.
+that there should not be any spaces between values.
+To configure scores, uncomment and replace the <threat> and <certainty> placeholders with the minimum threshold you would like to retrieve.

+Tags and Scores are mutually exclusive, so if you would like to disable either option, delete or comment out the appropriate parameter(s)

 2. Destination hosts: Queries for destination hosts are configured under the dbl/dest endpoint.
 Since only one detection type can be submitted per query,